Mellanox/nvidia-k8s-ipam/README.md

                 The address the metric endpoint binds to. (default ":8080") --node-name string
-                The name of the Node on which the daemon runs --stale-ip-check-count-before-release int
+                The name of the Node on which the daemon runs --released-ip-cooldown duration
+                Minimum time a released IP allocation is retained before it becomes eligible for reuse.
+Applies to normal releases (e.g. CNI DEL), unlike stale-ip-check-interval/stale-ip-check-count-before-release which only apply to allocations whose Pod can no longer be found.
+Zero disables the cooldown, releasing allocations for reuse immediately.
+The actual delay may exceed this value by up to stale-ip-check-interval, since expiry is checked on that cadence
+      --stale-ip-check-count-before-release int
                 Number of consecutive failed checks before a stale IP allocation is released.
 Together with stale-ip-check-interval this defines the effective TTL: since checks happen every stale-ip-check-interval and a check only starts counting once it observes a missing Pod, an allocation may remain without a matching Pod for up to roughly stale-ip-check-interval * (stale-ip-check-count-before-release + 1) before it is released (default 3)
       --stale-ip-check-interval duration
-                Delay between checks for stale IP allocations (allocations with no matching Pod) (default 1m0s) --store-file string
+                Delay between checks for stale IP allocations (allocations with no matching Pod).
+Also gates how often released-ip-cooldown expiry is checked (default 1m0s)
+      --store-file string
                 Path of the file which used to store allocations (default "/var/lib/cni/nv-ipam/store") --ippools-namespace string